AverageHoarder/flacr/README.md

                         Guess the total file count of the directory to be displayed when used with -p, default: 999.999.
   -l, --log             Log errors during recompression or testing to flacr.log.
   -m [MULTI_THREADED], --multi_threaded [MULTI_THREADED]
-                        The number of threads used during conversion and replaygain calculation, default: 1.
+                        The number of threads used during conversion and replay gain calculation, default: 1.
   -p, --progress        Show progress bars during scanning/recompression/testing.
 Useful for huge directories.
 Requires tqdm, use "pip3 install tqdm"
                         to install it.
-  -r, --rsgain          Calculate replaygain values with rsgain and save them in the audio file tags.
+  -r, --rsgain          Calculate replay gain values with rsgain and save them in the audio file tags.
   -s, --single_folder   Only scan the current folder for flac files to recompress, no subdirectories.
   -t, --test            Skip recompression and only log decoding errors to console or log when used with -l.